Aiiiiiiiiiiiden/Notes/README.md

 # Notes
-Notes about iOS Development, GitFlow and CICD
+About iOS Development, GitFlow and CICD